DarkGhostHunter/Lararut/README.md

 ## RUT trait for Models

-You can add the `HasRut` trait to a model that has a RUT in its columns.
-This is the recommended way to use RUT in your application models.
+This package contains two traits: `HasRut` and `RoutesRut`.

-> To use this trait, ensure your model saves the RUT Number and RUT Verification digit in separate columns.
-If that's not your case, use your own scopes and helpers.
+> To use these traits, ensure your model saves the RUT Number and RUT Verification digit in separate columns.

+### `HasRut`

+This trait conveniently adds a RUT Scope to a model that has a RUT in its columns, and the `rut` property which returns a `Rut` instance.

 ```php
 <?php